Marty Mornhinweg: Professional

 During 1995 and 1996, Mornhinweg coached with the Green Bay Packers, first as an offensive assistant, then as the quarterbacks coach under head coach Mike Holmgren.
 From 1997 to 2000, he was offensive coordinator for the San Francisco 49ers, under Steve Mariucci.

 In 2001, Mornhinweg became the head coach of the Detroit Lions, taking over a team that saw two head coaches leave in the previous season.
 He compiled a 5–27 record in two seasons.

-His most notable moment as a head coach came in Week 12 during the 2002 Detroit Lions season against the Chicago Bears.
+His most notable moment as a head coach came in Week 12 during the 2002 season against the Chicago Bears.
 After the Lions gave up a 10 point lead in the 4th quarter, the game went into overtime, and the Lions won the ensuing coin toss.
 However, due to the strong wind at Memorial Stadium that day, Mornhinweg chose to let the Bears have the ball first so that Jason Hanson could kick with the wind rather than against it.
 The Lions defense managed to force a 4th down with 8 yards to go on the Lions 35 yard line, which would have likely forced the Bears to punt as a 52 yard field goal would have been beyond kicker Paul Edinger's range due to the strong wind gusts.
 However, the Bears got called for a 10 yard holding penalty which Mornhinweg accepted, allowing the Bears to replay 3rd down with 18 yards to go, rather than declining it to let the Bears still face 4th and 8.
 Bears quarterback Jim Miller then completed a 15 yard pass to Marty Booker to make it 4th down and 3, which the Bears converted with a 5 yard pass.
 After using three run plays to get closer to the goalposts, Edinger kicked a 40 yard field goal to win the game.
 Mornhinweg's decision making was met with astonishment and mockery from the press and ESPN anchor Chris Berman.
-Mornhinweg was then fired by the Lions at the end of the season.
+Mornhinweg was fired by the Lions at the end of the season.